Get insider access

 Compared To Other Projectors

-The Epson LS300 is a very good projector.
+The Epson LS300 is a good projector.
 It's expensive and is limited to 1080p output, but it's bright, is very color-accurate, and comes with a full slate of smart features.
-Plus, the LS300 is an Ultra Short Throw (UST) projector, so it can project a large image at a short distance from the screen.
+The LS300 is an Ultra Short Throw (UST) projector, so it can project a large image at a short distance from the screen.
 Still, if you're not cramped for space, other products offer better image quality for a similar or cheaper price.
-The Epson Home Cinema 3800 is a 4k projector with pixel shift and offers better image quality but without any wireless connectivity or a smart OS.
-It doesn't have UST, so you need to place it further away from the screen.
-Similarly, the XGIMI HORIZON Ultra is another 4k projector with pixel shift and without UST capability but offers just slightly better image quality than the LS300, this time with full wireless connectivity and Android TV.

-See our recommendations for best projectors for home theater, best cheap projectors, and best projectors under $1,000.
+See our recommendations for the best projectors for home theater, the best home projectors, and the best short-throw projectors.

 Epson EpiqVision Ultra LS800